COGS108/Overview/COGS108-Syllabus.md

 I continue to believe that attending in-person is the best way to learn for most but not all people.
 Our goal is to make the lecture and discussion section worth your while to attend.
 But no one will be forced to, there is a pandemic and many extenuating circumstances.
 You're adults, you will know what fits your constraints and needs.

+I will note that I weight lecture

 ---

 # LECTURE

-Lectures are MWF 10am - 10:50am.
-The GA Auditorium is located on the SE corner of the North Torrey Pines Living + Learning Neighborhood.
+Lectures are MWF 2-2:50pm.
+For the 1st two weeks we (and all of UCSD) will be remote only, operating on Zoom.
+Starting Jan 17th The GA Auditorium (Jeanie) is located on the SE corner of the North Torrey Pines Living + Learning Neighborhood.
 It's just to the west of Peterson Hall, and just north of AP&M.

 Lectures will be offered as a hybrid class: they will be in-person, available synchronously online via zoom, and recorded for your later viewing.
-At some point in the quarter we may switch to Friday being online only; I will make multiple clear announcements if/when that happens.

 THERE IS NO REQUIREMENT THAT YOU COME TO IN-PERSON LECTURE.
 There is no component of your grade that is based on attendence or live participation.
 DO NOT COME TO IN-PERSON CLASS IF YOU FEEL SNIFFLY OR SICK!!!
 I really don't want our very large lecture hall to become a super-spreader event for any illnesses.